 Despite 70,000 Furloughed IRS Workers, White House Vows Refunds Will Be Issued

 One of the agencies affected by the partial government shutdown — now in its third week — is the Internal Revenue Service.
-While many taxpayers may not feel this is a great loss, they'll still have to pay their taxes — and it's created a good deal of uncertainty for everyone planning to file their tax returns in the coming months.
+While many taxpayers may not feel this is a great loss, they'll still have to pay their taxes — and the shutdown has created a good deal of uncertainty for everyone planning to file their tax returns in the coming months.

-But fear not, the White House says, tax refund checks will be sent out, even though the IRS, part of the Treasury Department, is for the most part shuttered.
+But fear not, the White House says; tax refund checks will be sent out, even though the IRS, part of the Treasury Department, is for the most part closed.

-Office of Management and Budget Acting Director Russell Vought told reporters Monday that tax refunds will go out, contrary to previous government shutdown policies.
+Office of Management and Budget acting Director Russell Vought told reporters Monday that tax refunds will go out, contrary to previous government shutdown policies.

 "We have tried to make this as painless as possible, consistent with the law," he said.